jaycode/valuation_course/README.md

 These functions and formulas were taken directly from this Excel spreadsheet: [Valuation of GameStop (January 28, 2021)](http://www.stern.nyu.edu/~adamodar/pc/blog/GameStop2021.xlsx)

 ### How to read this Cheatsheet
-Each component in this cheatsheet is nested at an increasing level.
+Each component in this cheatsheet is nested at increasing levels.
 I have also indented with the dash (`-`) character to make the nesting a bit easier to visually distinguish.

 You may click on the heading of each component to toggle the detailed view of that component and its child components.